 Filing Deadlines

-Nonprofits must file IRS Form 990 by the 15th day of the 5th month after their fiscal year ends.
-Meeting this deadline is vital for tax compliance and avoiding penalties.
+Nonprofits must file IRS Form 990 for each tax year by the 15th day of the fifth month after the end of their fiscal year or calendar year, and meeting this due date is vital for tax compliance and avoiding penalties.
+In most cases, Form 990 must be filed electronically.
 State charitable registration due dates can be earlier, necessitating careful coordination.
+Form 8868 can be used to request an automatic 6-month extension.

-Penalties for late filing can be severe, including daily fines and a maximum penalty of up to $50,000 for larger nonprofits.
+Penalties for late Form 990 filings can be severe, including $20–$100 per day in daily fines and a maximum penalty of up to $50,000 for larger nonprofits.
 Timely and accurate filing is crucial for compliance and avoiding these costs.
+Nonprofits should maintain a written compliance calendar to track each Form 990 due date.

 Preparing Your Nonprofit’s Tax Return

 Preparing a nonprofit’s tax return requires meticulous accuracy and attention to detail.
 Correct and timely filing of Form 990 is crucial for attracting donors, funders, and corporate partners, demonstrating financial responsibility and transparency.
-Engaging a qualified specialist can significantly enhance the accuracy and compliance of the filing process.
+Engaging a qualified specialist can significantly enhance the accuracy and compliance of the filing process, and choosing the right accountant for income tax services is an important decision for many nonprofit leaders and donors.

 Preparing a tax return involves gathering financial information, completing forms, and reviewing for accuracy.
 Each step is vital to ensure compliance with IRS regulations and maintain tax-exempt status.